telwoo/final-project/README.md

 ### Explanation of model choice, including limitations and benefits

 The data was modelled using ordinary least-squares multivariate linear regression.
 The model was chosen, because the data presents a supervised learning problem (diamond price is the model target), there are no anticipated complicated patterns to the data that require a more complex/deep model, the model is well-understood, the model allows understandable predictions to be made, and the model is computationally fast.

+The equation for the ordinary least-squares multivariate regression model is:

+$ price = b_0 + b_1 x + b_2 x + ... + b_i x + ... + b_n x + \epsilon,$

+where the $ b_i $ are the feature coefficients

 ### Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)